Yugveer06/sociopay/docs/authentication/components.md

 	FormMessage,
 } from "@/components/ui/form";
 import { Input } from "@/components/ui/input";
+import { DotBackground } from "@/components/ui/dot-background";

+// Icons and animations
+import { Eye, EyeOff, LoaderCircle } from "lucide-react";
+import { motion as m } from "motion/react";
+import Link from "next/link";

 // Navigation and state
 import { useRouter } from "next/navigation";